KDE/clazy/README.md

 # Reducing warning noise

 - If you think you found a false-positive, file a bug report.
-- If you want to suppress warnings from headers of Qt or 3rd party code, include them with -isystem instead of -I.
+- If you want to suppress warnings from headers of Qt or 3rd party code, include them with `-isystem` instead of `-I`.

 - You can also suppress individual warnings by file or by line by inserting comments: